-The Possession or Transport of Certain Chemicals with Intent to Manufacture Controlled Substance crime in the state of Texas gives police the right to arrest you if they believe you possess or transport certain chemicals in an attempt to unlawfully manufacture a controlled substance.
+The Texas Possession or Transport of Certain Chemicals with Intent to Manufacture Controlled Substance law gives police the right to arrest you if they believe you possessed or transported certain chemicals in an attempt to unlawfully manufacture a controlled substance.

-Possession or Transport of Certain Chemicals with Intent to Manufacture Controlled Substance is classified in the Texas Penal Code under Title 6 “Food, Drugs, Alcohol, and Hazardous Substances,” Chapter 481 “Texas Controlled Substances Act.”
-Learn more detailed information about the Possession or Transport of Certain Chemicals with Intent to Manufacture Controlled Substance offense below.
+The Health and Safety Code classifies the Texas Possession or Transport of Certain Chemicals with Intent to Manufacture law under Title 6 “Food, Drugs, Alcohol, and Hazardous Substances,” Chapter 481 “Texas Controlled Substances Act.”
+Learn more about the Texas offense of Possession or Transport of Certain Chemicals with Intent to Manufacture Controlled Substance below.

 What is the current Texas law about Possession or Transport of Certain Chemicals with Intent to Manufacture Controlled Substance?